 - Add one measure to the Values placeholder

-- To present data with the custom notation, mark the categories (in the case below Previous Year, Plan, Actual, and Forecast) as a Result by clicking o the category name.
+- To present data with the custom notation, mark the categories (Previous Year, Plan, Actual, and Forecast) as a Result by clicking o the category name.

 - By default, the pattern will be marked as an Actual for all the categories.

 - To assign the IBCS patterns, click again on the category and choose the appropriate pattern.

 This will make your single-measure waterfall chart even more actionable and insightful.

 To see the changes between different subtotal values immediately is crucial for obtaining immediate business insights.
 With the 6.1 update of Zebra BI Charts for Power BI visual, the single-measure waterfall chart lets you do just that.